hamza700/chauffeur-website/website/instructions/instructions.md

   - **Features**:
     - List of key benefits.
     - Icons and images to enhance readability.
+  - **Information with images**:
+    - Text with title on one side and image on the other
+    - Have two of them but the images and texts inverted sides for the second one
   - **Pricing Information**:
     - Transparent pricing details.
     - Any special offers or packages.